 Pavan Seshadri

-My current research focuses on audio/music similarity for cold-start music discovery.
-I am broadly interested in topics spanning speech/audio and language representation learning, including information retrieval, recommendation systems, and multimodal learning.
+I am broadly interested in topics spanning speech/audio/music and language representation learning, including information retrieval, recommendation systems, and multimodal learning, especially for systems that facilitate artistic creativity or discovery.

 Prior to starting graduate school, I was a Machine Learning Engineer at Amazon where I worked on NLP research and infrastructure for product classification.